When can I file a Missing Person Report? (The 24 hr myth)

 I can go on and on about how necessary it is to enter a missing person and complete a full report with the details but the moral of the story here is that officers should be well aware of their policies and procedures so that mistakes are not made.

-With police reform spreading across the country many law enforcement agencies that did not have updated policies and procedures regarding the missing will now have them and there will be annual training on those policies.
+With police reform spreading across the country many law enforcement agencies that were not state accredited are now seeking accreditation.
+With that comes updated policies and procedures regarding missing persons.

 About the Author